egel-lang/egel-tex/technical/technical.md

 # The operational model

-* everything is a directed acyclic grap (DAG), or tree for short
+* everything is a directed acyclic graph (DAG), or tree for short
 * _no_ abstract machine, nothing, nada
 * KISS (keep it simple since -you- are stupid) technology